TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 </details>

-### Delete Bucket 버킷 삭제
+### Delete Bucket
-Delete bucket as specified.
+Delete buckets as specified.
 To be deleted, buckets must be empty.
 ```
 DELETE /{bucket}